 Tryp Hotel Habana Libre History

-Tryp Hotel Habana Libre remained a ‘Hilton’ hotel until June 11th 1960 when the new Cuban government nationalised the premises.
+The ‘Tryp Hotel Habana Libre’ remained a ‘Hilton’ hotel, until June 11th 1960, when the new Cuban government nationalized the premises.

 Tryp Hotel Habana Libre Views Of Havana

-The main selling feature of the Hotel Habana Libre is its views.
-From the higher floors the views out over Havana are breathtaking.
-Particularly on sunset and during Havana’s golden hour just after the sun begins disappearing over the horizon.
+The main selling feature of the Hotel Habana Libre, is its views.
+From the higher floors, the views out over Havana, are breathtaking.
+Particularly on sunset and during Havana’s golden hour, just after the sun begins disappearing over the horizon.

 Hotel Havana Libre Prices

-If you’re a member of the hotel chain you can save $20USD per night.
+If you’re a member of the hotel chain, you can save $20USD per night.
 I’m not a member.
-So I paid the full $173 per night to stay at the hotel for a total of 4 days.
+So, I paid the full $173 per night to stay at the hotel for a total of 4 days.

 The room price includes a breakfast buffet.
-But breakfast at the 24 hour cafe attached to the hotel and located on the corner of Avenida 23 (La Rampa) and Calle L was marginally better.
+But breakfast at the 24 hour cafe attached to the hotel and located on the corner of Avenida 23 (La Rampa) and Calle L, was marginally better.
 Yet neither were good.

-Instead I’d recommend going one block over to Avenida 21 for coffee and breakfast.
-I recommend Boné Ma as I’ve been going there for years and the quality is always high.
+Instead, I’d recommend going one block over to Avenida 21 for coffee and breakfast.
+I recommend Boné Ma, as I’ve been going there for years and the quality is always high.

-If like me you’re making the conscious choice to pay $173 USD per night to stay in the Hotel Habana Libre you’re doing so for the spectacular views it provides out over Havana.
+If, like me, you’re making the conscious choice to pay $173 USD per night to stay in the Hotel Habana Libre, you’re doing so for the spectacular views it provides out over Havana.
 And because you’re intrigued by the hotels turbulent history.

 Hotel Amenities And Services

-Though during my stay the air-conditioning was broken.
+Though during my stay, the air-conditioning was broken.
 The toilet was leaking and would not flush.
-And the hot water only worked on the morning of my fourth day as I was checking out.
+And the hot water, only worked on the morning of my fourth day, as I was checking out.

-That one hot shower with strong water pressure cost me $540USD.
-But after a month in Havana it was worth every cent.
+That one hot shower with strong water pressure, cost me $540USD.
+But, after a month in Havana, it was worth every cent.

 The hotel also features a pool and an area to lay in the sun.
-But I didn’t use the pool as it looked a little old and worse for wear.
+But I didn’t use the pool, as it looked a little old and worse for wear.
 And I didn’t want a cold shower after going for a dip.

 Staff At Hotel Habana Libre